 ‘Since we were five.’

 The three Millers laughed at the simultaneousness of the reply.

 Andrew added for his parents’ benefit, ‘The first time I met them was at Grove Pond Elementary.
-I still remember the day.’

-He started to relate it, more relaxed now that the wine had boosted his confidence.
-‘One day, few weeks after we had all started school, there was some sort of excitement in the playground.
-Later I learned from my friend Alec that two identical twins had joined the school.
+I still remember the day.
+One day, few weeks after we had all started school, there was some sort of excitement in the playground.
+Later, I learned from my friend Alec that two identical twins had joined the school.
 But no one could tell which was which.
 We and the other boys started to bet for gums and sweets if we could remember their names.
 We paired off and started following them around, calling out one name at a time to see which one would turn around.’

-‘Ah!
+‘Ah.
 That is what you were doing that day?’
-Adeline cut in, delighted at the discovery and added ‘We were six and joined a little later in the term.
+Adeline cut in, delighted at the discovery.
+‘We were six and joined a little later in the term.
 I remember you called me by my name all the time.
 I loved it.
 People always got us wrong.
-I thought you were so terribly clever to call me by my own name’, she ended with a furtive look at her sister, one that hid self-complacency and a hint of rivalry.
+I thought you were so, so terribly clever to call me by my own name.’
+She ended with a furtive look at her sister, one that hid self-complacency and a hint of rivalry.

-‘Not really’, Andrew went on feeling that his contribution to the small chat was an interesting snippet on the subject matter.
+‘Not really.’
+Andrew went on feeling that his contribution to the small chat was an interesting snippet on the subject matter.
 ‘What I actually did was to look for something different in clothing from your sister.’

 ‘We always dressed the same,’ Adeline put in.

 ‘I know.
-But the only thing that day was the red ribbon on both your pony-tails.
-Yours had slipped half way down your hair.
-You did not pull it up again.
+But the only thing that was different that day was the red ribbon on both hair.
+Yours had slipped dawn halfway your ponytail.
+You never pulled it up.
+Lucky for me.
 I would have lost all my bets like the rest of them.’

-‘Oh you, brute!’ she moaned disappointingly.
+‘Oh you, brute,’ she moaned.

 She demonstrated it by hitting him heavily on the shoulder and withdrawing her arm from his in protest.

-‘You never told me that!
-I thought you could actually tell me apart from Leontine because you had chosen me!’
+‘You never told me that.
+I was sure you could tell me apart from Leontine because you had chosen me.’

 She hit him again, this time on his chest with the back of her engagement ring hand.
 He got hold of it and kept it still in his.
 Leontine kept silent, gazing at them with a sly smile.
 She stared at Andrew, then at her sister.

-’It looks as though he has not told you everything,’ in the calmest of voices.
+’It looks as though he has not told you everything,’ she said in the calmest of voices.

 All eyes looked in turn towards her and Andrew.

-Leontine stared at Andrew, a challenge in her voice, ’Why don’t you tell them about another playtime, the episode in the Arts and Craft shed at All Saints’ Secondary School?’
+Leontine stared at Andrew, a challenge in her voice. ’Why don’t you tell them about another playtime, the episode in the Arts and Craft shed at All Saints’ Secondary School?’

 Andrew felt a jolt in his stomach.
-He tried to control the memory of that ‘episode’.
+His head went in a swirl of emotions followed by mental paralysis that blocked his clear thinking.
+After a few seconds, he came to and with it the memory of that episode.

-That special day haunted him months after dating Adeline who by then had become too involved emotionally with him, and he never had the courage to discuss memories of their teenage years.
-Besides he feared disclosing the confusion, still very much unresolved in his mind, of who was who.
+That day had haunted him months after dating Adeline.
+Was he dating the right twin?
+He had never had the courage to discuss memories of their teenage years with her for fear of disclosing his confusion over who is who.
+Confusion still unresolved by which time he had become quite involved with her, and she managed to hold an emotional grip on him.